Understand your company's position and learn more about the options available

 If you believe you may be in this position, you should make it a priority to contact a licensed insolvency practitioner who will be able to help you better understand the position you are in.

 If you are operating as a sole trader, the situation with business debts is different.
-As a sole trader there is no legal distinction between yourself and your business, therefore any debts your business accumulates will be classed as personal liabilities.
+As a sole trader there is no legal distinction between yourself and your business, and there is no sole trader equivalent to limited liability.
+Therefore any debts your business accumulates will be classed as personal liabilities.
 Ceasing trading and closing down your business will not wipe out your debts, and you will be expected to continue paying them using your personal finances.

 Should your sole trader business run into financial difficulties and you find yourself unable to keep up with your obligations to suppliers, HMRC, or your debt repayments, there are still options out there for you, but they differ to those available for directors of limited companies.
 Instead of looking at company liquidation, you will need to consider personal insolvency options such as IVAs and bankruptcy.